scottyskid/orion/README.md

  ### Linting and Formatting

- The prefered linter of choice is `pylint` and the autoformatter used for this project is `black` along with `isort` both of these are listed in the `requirements-dev.txt` and have specific settings set up in `pyproject.toml`
+ The prefered linter of choice is `flake8` and the autoformatter used for this project is `black` along with `isort` both of these are listed in the `requirements-dev.txt` and have specific settings set up in `pyproject.toml`

-The autoformatters are set up to run as pre-commit hooks using a python package `pre-commit` For this to work, after installing `requirements-dev.txt` run the command `pre-commit install` for more inforation see [https://pre-commit.com/]
+The autoformatters are set up to run as pre-commit hooks using a python package `pre-commit` For this to work, after installing `requirements-dev.txt` run the command `pre-commit install` for more inforation see [pre-commit](https://pre-commit.com/) To run all precommit hooks without commiting run `pre-commit run --all-files`

 ## Testing Locally
 Before every logic change commit, code should be synthed and deployed successfully